 In NSW, if you have been charged with a criminal conviction, the Police will initially determine your suitability for bail to be granted.
 If bail is granted, you will have to adhere to strict conditions and will attest to the fact you will attend Court when required to finalise your matter.
 If bail is initially revoked, it will be up to the Magistrate to determine whether to uphold the decision made by the Police or overrule it.
 If the Magistrate too, determine that bail will not be granted, you will find yourself in gaol pending the finalisation of your criminal conviction.

-Benjamin & Leonardo Criminal Defence lawyers are also available to attend any Local Court to make an application for bail if you have been refused bail at the Police station.
+However, in instances where this occurs, a bail application can be made on your behalf.
+At Benjamin Leonardo – The Defenders, our criminal defence lawyers are available 24/7 to attend any Local Court to make an application for bail if you have been refused bail at the Police station.

-The seriousness of the offence and the potential penalties are not the only factors to be taken into account.
-If evidence can be displayed that you will respond to bail then subject to certain conditions bail should be granted.
+Furthermore, the persuasion made by our criminal defence lawyers is not the only consideration that the Court will deliberate when consideration applications for bail.
+The Court will also reflect on the seriousness of the offence and the potential penalties when considering such applications.
+If evidence can be displayed that you will respond to bail then subject to certain conditions, bail should be granted.

 - Residing at a certain address;

-- An acceptable person deposit a sum of money;
+- An acceptable person deposits a sum of money;

 - Abiding by a curfew;

 - Not approaching any international point of departure (i.e. an airport or seaport);

 - Not approaching any witnesses involved in the matter

 For more information relating to bail and bail application, contact our expert criminal defence lawyers for a FREE consultation.